Sessions and Events

 Luncheon for the Association

-With an intention to continue and advance discussions begun during the morning sessions, luncheon tables will be identified by the six morning breakout topics.
+With an intention to continue and advance discussions begun during the morning sessions, luncheon tables will be identified by the five Curriculum Considerations topics.
 Attendees may select their table based upon the desire to either continue conversations begun during the morning or choose a new topic to explore with session presenters and other interested colleagues.

 Communicating with the Commission: Creating Effective Written Accreditation Materials